-Web-based data collection methods or paper-based methods can be used.
+Web-based data collection methods or paper-based methods can be used, as well as data linkage of electronic medical records.
 Data entry procedures will include checks to minimise data entry errors.

 Information on antigenic, when available, and genetic analyses, including GISAID accession number, can be included in the epidemiological database or stored separately on an Excel spreadsheet (see Annex 2).